tknikhil/angular/http/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Comparison Book
+In book they are using bootstrap and bootstrap sass so you have to install that

+npm install bootstrap/bootstrap sass --save

+for bootstrap you might get error of dependency jar like jquery so install that also

+npm install jquery --save

+In book they have use saperate Scss file but I have register file directly in angular.json "styles": [
+              "node_modules/bootstrap/scss/bootstrap.scss",
+              "src/styles.css"
+            ]

+ if you want to use saperate scss fil then do following steps
+ 1. Creating Angular application with SCSS style files.

+    ng new my-first-app --style=scss

+ 2. Converting existing Angular CSS project to SCSS style sheet.

+     ng config schematics.@schematics/angular:component.styleext scss

+     or in angular.jason copy paste this code

+     "schematics": {
+      "@schematics/angular:component": {
+      "styleext": "scss"
+    }
+}

+ then install bootstrap.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).